bgruening/docker-galaxy-stable/README.md

  - 16.04:
   - include a Galaxy-bare mode, enable with `-e BARE=True`
   - first release with [HTCondor](https://research.cs.wisc.edu/htcondor/) installed and pre-configured
+ - 16.07:
+  - documentation and tests updates for SLURM integration by @mvdbeek

 Support & Bug Reports
 ---------------------